 CCP will pay claims at the agreed rate less any applicable co-payments directly to the provider.
-If you have inquiries regarding late claim payment or have other claim inquiries, please contact CCP at:
+Please go to CCP's provider portal, PlanLink to check claim status.
+If you have other claims inquiries or concerns, please contact CCP via the PlanLink provider portal or at: